 They were also impressed with the college’s 77.8 per cent pass rate at intermediate level, which is higher than the national average of 68.4 per cent.

-More than 600 people attended the black-tie awards event at Grosvenor House Hotel in Park Lane, London, which was hosted by comedian Rob Beckett.
+Over 600 people attended the black-tie awards event at Grosvenor House Hotel in Park Lane, London, on Friday (NOTE – February 24), which was hosted by comedian Rob Beckett.